WGI was awarded the 2019 Outstanding Project Award for Outstanding Design-Build or CM at Risk Project for the I-75 Express Lanes project.

 The single-lane ramp SB flyover is a two-span steel plate girder 402-ft long bridge that spans over the same 6 lanes of NB HEFT traffic but utilizes an integral steel pier diaphragm on a single column pier in the new median between the express and general lanes.
 A similar 3D analysis was completed for the SB flyover and the theoretical deflection values are used to determine the camber of the steel plates.
 The erection sequence concept for both the NB and SB express lane flyovers includes building the piers and the second span prior to shifting the NB HEFT traffic under the partially completed bridge to finish the first span.

 Weathering steel is used for both flyovers which require additional detailing to prevent staining of the concrete support structures.
-The project is scheduled to be completed in 2021 and should improve the HEFT’s heavy traffic flow.
+The project is scheduled to be completed in 2021 and will provide additional capacity for this high traffic area along the HEFT.

 About The Author